artop123/g920-mapper/README.md

    **Publish the Application**

-   The application (win-x64) will be published to `/g920-mapper/publish/`
    ```sh
    dotnet publish g920-mapper/g920-mapper.csproj -p:PublishProfile=Release
    ```

+   The application (win-x64) will be published to `/g920-mapper/publish/` folder